-This ancient town in the very northeastern corner of Portugal has been inhabited since Celtic times (from about 600 BC).
-The town lent its name to the noble family of Bragança (or Braganza), whose most famous member, Catherine, married Charles II of England; the New York City borough of Queens is named for her.
+This ancient town in the northeastern corner of Portugal has been inhabited since Celtic times (since about 600 BC).
+The town lent its name to the noble family of Bragança (or Braganza), whose most famous member, Catherine, married Charles II of England—the New York City borough of Queens is named after her.
 Descendants of the family ruled Portugal until 1910; their tombs are contained within the church of São Vicente de Fora in Lisbon.
 Unfortunately, since improved roads have encouraged development, the approaches to Bragança have been spoiled by many ugly new buildings.

 Just past the town’s modern outskirts rises the magnificent 15th-century Castelo (Castle), found within the ring of battlemented walls that surround the Cidadela (Citadel), the country's best-preserved medieval village and one of the most thrilling sights in Trás-os-Montes.
 Bragança has locally made ceramics, and there's a good crafts shop within the walls of the Citadel.
 Baskets, copper objects, pottery, woven fabrics, and leather goods are all well made here.